antoinedimitriroux/Temporal-Matching-in-Link-Streams/README.md

 ![alt simple-link-stream-example-img](/simple-link-stream-horizontal-image.png)

 ### The 2-approximation algorithm
-A simple greedy algorithm can compute a 2-approximation for the maximum temporal matching of a γ-link-stream.
+A greedy algorithm can compute a 2-approximation for the maximum temporal matching of a γ-link-stream.

 Given a link-stream L with n edges and an integer γ, the γ-link-stream can be computed in O(n^2).
 It is equivalent to sort the edges of L, then for each of them, look if there are (γ-1) consecutive edges after this one.